-Boulder Food Rescue (BFR) was conceived in fall of 2011 as a result of University of Colorado research conducted by two of BFR’s five founding members.
-They discovered that enough food is thrown away or otherwise wasted each day to feed everyone who goes hungry in Boulder and Broomfield Counties.
+HISTORY: Boulder Food Rescue (BFR) was developed in 2011 by Caleb Phillips, Becky Higbee, Nora Lecesse, Helen Katich, and Hayden Dansky.
+In University of Colorado research conducted by two of BFR’s five founding members, they discovered that enough food is thrown away or otherwise wasted each day to feed everyone who goes hungry in Boulder and Broomfield Counties.

-Furthermore, they discovered that the traditional stereotype of the hungry person is misleading.
-Food insecurity is hidden in the cracks of the marginalized communities and there isn’t always an easy surface solution.
-In order to donate healthy food to those who may not access traditional sources, they began donating fruits and vegetables to unique places that do not traditionally handle food, such as low-income housing sites, elderly homes, preschools and daycares.
+Furthermore, they found that food insecurity is hidden in the cracks of the marginalized communities and there isn’t always an easy solution.
+In order to provide food to those who may not have access to traditional sources, they began donating fruits and vegetables to unique places that do not commonly handle food, such as low-income housing sites, elderly homes, mental health facilities, preschools, daycares, and more.